Table of Contents

 History of Torres del Paine National Park

-- Protected Area: Established in 1959 as a national park to preserve its unique ecosystems.
+- Protected Area: It was made a national park in 1959 to protect its unique ecosystems.

 Torres del Paine National Park Tickets and Prices Today